Desperately Seeking Susan: Accolades

 Some critics labeled Desperately Seeking Susan one of the best US films of the year, and eventually, the decade.
-An example is film critic Vincent Canby from The New York Times naming it one of the 10 best films of 1985.
+The New York Times film critic Vincent Canby included the movie among the 10 best films of 1985, while the New York Post called it "the most entertaining new movie of the year".
 In 2022, Rolling Stone ranked the film among their 100 Greatest Movies of the 1980s, calling it "a classic of its particular era".
 In 2011, NME also ranked the film as one of the 25 Greatest '80s Movies.
 Time Out ranked it as one of the 100 Best Feminist Films of All Time in 2022.
+Susan was selected in the Directors' Fortnight at the Cannes Film Festival of 1985.